datastax/python-driver/README.rst

 Getting Help
 ------------
-Your two best options for getting help with the driver are the `mailing list <https://groups.google.com/a/lists.datastax.com/forum/#!forum/python-driver-user>`_ and the IRC channel.
+Your best options for getting help with the driver are the `mailing list <https://groups.google.com/a/lists.datastax.com/forum/#!forum/python-driver-user>`_ and the ``#datastax-drivers`` channel in the `DataStax Academy Slack <https://academy.datastax.com/slack>`_.

-For IRC, use the #datastax-drivers channel on irc.freenode.net.
-If you don't have an IRC client, you can use `freenode's web-based client <http://webchat.freenode.net/?channels=#datastax-drivers>`_.

 License
 -------